spyshiv/dummyjs/README.md

     3. Generating dummy paragraphs

-## 1.Generating Dummy Words
+## 1. Generating Dummy Words
-  inside your html code add new attribute data-dummy with values "nw" where n is numeric value and w is type word example
+  To generate dummy words, add a new attribute to your HTML code with the format "data-dummy" followed by a numeric value and the letter "w" for "word".
+For example:

     <div data-dummy="4w"> </div>

-    then inside div tag 4 dummy words will be generated.
+This will generate four dummy words inside the div tag.

-## 2.Generating Dummy Sentences
+## 2. Generating Dummy Sentences
-  inside your html code add new attribute data-dummy with values "ns" where n is numeric value and s is type sentence example
+  To generate dummy sentences, use the "data-dummy" attribute with a numeric value followed by the letter "s" for "sentence".
+For example:

     <div data-dummy="4s"> </div>

-    then inside div tag 4 dummy sentences will be generated.
+This will generate four dummy sentences inside the div tag.

-## 3.Generating Dummy Paragraphs
+## 3. Generating Dummy Paragraphs
-  inside your html code add new attribute data-dummy with values "np" where n is numeric value and p is type paragraph example
+  To generate dummy paragraphs, use the "data-dummy" attribute with a numeric value followed by the letter "p" for "paragraph".
+For example:

     <div data-dummy="4p"> </div>

-    then inside div tag 4 dummy paragraphs will be generated.
+This will generate four dummy paragraphs inside the div tag.

-Enjoy...Cheers!!
+So what are you waiting for?
+Give dummyjs a try and enjoy your newfound productivity!
+Cheers!